 Bar profit margins are around 5–10%, while restaurant profit margins dip lower.

 It’s those fractions of percentages gained and lost in the dark corners of your restaurant balance sheet that make the difference.
 They add up.
+They can be the difference between ordering things at random and using flat rate shipping.

 The only way to keep tabs on them is by consistently conducting internal financial audits.